 Small Float - You might consider attaching your camera to a small float that may save your camera if you happen to drop it in the river.
 GoPro sells a small, attachable float that fits on the back of the camera housing that many of our guests find useful.

 We provide all camping equipment (tents, cots, sleeping bags with sheets, camp chairs) for our guests to set up their personal campsite.
-We also provide a large gear bag (that carries the sleeping bag and duffel bag together and is inaccessible during the day) and a small day bag for items guests would like access to during the day (lip balm, sunscreen, camera, rainsuit, etc).
+We also provide a large gear bag (that carries the sleeping bag and duffle bag together and is inaccessible during the day) and a small day bag for items guests would like access to during the day (lip balm, sunscreen, camera, rainsuit, etc).
 Plates and eating utensils are provided for meals.

 For guests staying at SpringHill Suites, complimentary parking and storage of 2 bags per room (if needed or for heat sensitive items) are provided.
 Additional bags may be stored for $10. per bag per day.
 For guests staying elsewhere prior to the trip, SpringHill Suites offers to store each bag for $10. per bag per day.
 Parking is complimentary.